-When is it administered?
 Approximately every three years.
-This survey was last given in the Fall of 1998.
+This survey was most recently given out in Fall 1998 and again in Fall 2001.

 How long does it take for the faculty to complete the instrument?
 30 minutes.

 What office administers it?
 The Vice President for Academic Affairs Office.